Skip to main content

 Consult Dr. Ash

 We review genetic data from consumer panels (23andMe, Ancestry) and clinical panels (Invitae, Color, Nucleus) by translating raw variants into pathway-based action: nutrient needs, drug metabolism, cardiovascular risk, and earlier screening timelines.
 The goal is precision strategy, not labels.
-Genetics loads the gun.
-Lifestyle pulls the trigger.
+Genetics sets the predisposition.
+Lifestyle decides the outcome.

 What kind of genetic data can you send us?